Portfolio

 At Sadler’s Wells, alongside interview films, I produced artistic dance films.
 This included co-producing the large scale film Eastbound, which celebrated how East London moves ahead of Sadler’s Wells East opening in Stratford.

-Choreographed by Kloé Dean and directed Sarah Vaughan-Jones, this film went on a dance journey through East London.
+Choreographed by Kloé Dean and directed by Sarah Vaughan-Jones, this film went on a dance journey through East London.
 I was involved in sourcing and booking locations, contracts for crew, licensing for child performers, organising security and first aid, and evaluating the project.

 Four months after release, Eastbound had 6,325 views, above our target of 5000 views.